Results & Photos

 There are 3 start locations:

-- The start location of the 58 km 5 Peaks Ultramarathon is at Foxfield Oval, Athelstone.
+- The start location of the 58 km Five Peaks Ultramarathon is at Foxfield Oval, Athelstone.
 Click here for directions in google maps.

-- The start location of the 23 km Two Peaks Trail Run is at Cleland Wildlife Park.
+- The car park of the 23 km race is at Cleland Wildlife Park.
 Click here for directions in google maps.
+The start location is here.

 - The start location of the 12 km and 8km Belair NP Trail Run /Walk is at Main Oval, Belair National Park.
 Click here for directions in google maps.